 Have you ever spotted some completely avoidable energy waste?
 Your story could win £50 for a charity of your choice.

 Every month we invite a guest judge to review readers’ submissions and nominate their favourite.
-Our judge for July is Aberdeen-based energy consultant Clare Carden .
+Our judge for September is Nick Proctor, CEO and founder of Amber Energy Solutions Limited .

 Follow one of the entry-form links below to send a brief account of your avoidable-waste incident, and we will follow up for more detail if we need it.

 What makes for a ‘star spot’?
 First and foremost it has to be something that was wasting energy needlessly, but was easy to put right.
 It helps if it is a situation that makes people think “something like that could have happened to me”.
 If it is funny, even better.
 It doesn’t matter whether it was something obvious that anybody could have noticed, or something hidden that came to light through good management: the important thing is that people can learn a lesson from it.

 - Deadlines are midnight on the 15th of the month.